JCR-UK

 These premises were formerly a chapel of a small Presbyterian group known as the Seceders or Non-Burghers, a sect of the Kirk of Scotland, who later went on to join similar groups in forming the General Assembly of the Presbyterian Church in Ireland.(xxvi) Mary's Abbey, a short and narrow street off Capel Street, is the site of the St. Mary’s Abbey, founded by the French Cistercians in 1147 on the site of an older Benedictine foundation and dissolved in the Reformation of 1539.(xxvii) The lease of the building, which had a seating capacity of 90, was purchased by the congregation from the trustees of the Seceders for £300 in 1836 but the congregation was only able to purchase the freehold interest in 1853, for £350 from the Bank of Ireland.(xxx)

 At the time of its purchase and for almost fifty years thereafter, the Mary's Abbey Synagogue was the only synagogue in Dublin.
 The 1880s saw the beginning of a major influx of Jews from the Russian Empire escaping persecution triggered by the assasination of Tsar Alexander II, many of whom settled in the poorer areas around Clanbrassil Street and Portobello, some two miles from the synagogue.
 These newcomers, primarily from Lithuania, were generally far more strictly observant than members of the existing somewhat assimilated Mary's Abbey congregation, which held services only on a Saturday morning.
 Furthermore, Mary's Abbey was also too small for the needs of the growing community and the largely Yiddish-speaking newcomers found its services too formal, stern, middle class and unwelcoming.
-In the 1880s and 1890s many broke away to established a number of own small, more conveniently situated, congregations, more to their liking.
+In the 1880s and 1890s many broke away to establish a number of their own small, more conveniently situated congregations, more to their liking.

-The last Sabbath service was conducted at Mary’s Abbey on 3 December 1892,(xxxi) which included a valedictory sermon by Chief Rabbi Dr. Hermann Adler, the congregation moving to the larger Adelaide Road synagogue, situated closer to the main Jewish residentail areas.
+The last Sabbath service was conducted at Mary’s Abbey on 3 December 1892,(xxxi) which included a valedictory sermon by Chief Rabbi Dr. Hermann Adler, the congregation moving to the larger Adelaide Road synagogue, situated closer to the main Jewish residential areas.

 40 Stafford Street, Dublin (1822 to 1836)(xxxii)